Twrigh18/Purchasing-Portfolio-SQL/README.md

 <img width="567" alt="Total Amount of all Requisitions since 2018" src="https://github.com/user-attachments/assets/92cf7161-41b7-4126-bf0a-a08719a5149d">

-The amount from all the requisitions adds up to a total of **$4689165959.68**.
-So, all departments at ASU spent a total of around 4 billion dollars since the start of fiscal year 2018.
+The amount from all the requisitions adds up to a total of **$4,689,165,959.68**.
+So, all departments at ASU spent a total of almost 5 billion dollars since the start of fiscal year 2018.

 ## How Many Requisitions Were Processed Under $25,000 ?
 <img width="1140" alt="Total Number of all Requisitions under $25,000" src="https://github.com/user-attachments/assets/fa0a5ecd-ee78-4f70-a776-42303413b446">